 If you think you have been given a defective medicine, you should return it to your pharmacist.
 This applies whether you have purchased the medicine over the counter, or had it dispensed on a prescription.

 Your pharmacist will help determine what is wrong with the medicine.
-If you are not satisfied with the outcome after talking to your pharmacist, you should contact the Product Safety Team at Medsafe.
+If you are not satisfied with the outcome after talking to your pharmacist, you should contact Medsafe at firstname.lastname@example.org.

 Medical devices range from complex electronic equipment (such as implantible pacemakers and defibrilliators) to insulin syringes and more commonly used products such as wound dressings and condoms.